What is Chiropractic

 There are several specific techniques to locate and repair damage and to support and speed up the body’s own repair mechanisms.
 The massage is applied directly to the skin using a lubricating medium, usually oil, which ensures that the muscles associated with the disorder and mobilisation of the joint are treated.
 Passive stretching moves are also used.

 Benefits of Remedial Massage

-Muscular and skeletal dysfunctions often addressed with Remedial Massage include Sports Injuries & tight muscles from training, Fibrositis, Spondylitis, Arthritis, frozen shoulder, muscular cramps, Whiplash & muscular atrophy.
-Treatments usually take between 30 minutes and 1hour, depending on the whether the practitioner will just address a specific area or treat the whole body.
+Muscular and skeletal dysfunctions often addressed with remedial massage include sports injuries and tight muscles from training, fibrositis, spondylitis, arthritis, frozen shoulder, muscular cramps, whiplash and muscular atrophy.
+Treatment duration ranges between 30 minutes up to 1.5 hours, depending on the whether the practitioner is addressing one specific area, multiple areas or treating the whole body.

-This massage is solely focussed on allowing the client to experience ultimate relaxation.
-The 1hour massage aims to take you away from the daily stressors and to completely relax the body, mind and soul in this massage you will experience the following:
+This massage is solely focused on allowing the client to experience ultimate relaxation.
+The 1 hour massage aims to take you away from the daily stressors and to completely relax the body and mind.
+In this massage you will experience the following: